 Interest income increased \$13.7 million to \$17.2 million in the year ended December 31, 2001, from \$3.5 million in the prior year.
 The increase in interest income is primarily due to the increase in residual interest income resulting from a change in the method residual interest income was calculated beginning in the second quarter of 2000.
 The increase in residual interest income is due to the Company refining its methodology of calculation of such interest income beginning with the three-month period ended June 30, 2000.
 The refined method is designed to accrete residual interest income on a level yield basis.
-The Company now uses an accretion rate that approximates the discount rate used to value the residual interest income as the excess cash flows generated by the Trusts over the related obligations of the Trusts, net of any amortization of the related NIRs.
+The Company now uses an accretion rate that approximates the discount rate used to value the residual interest in securitizations, approximately 14% per annum.
+Prior to such period, the Company recognized residual interest income as the excess cash flows generated by the Trusts over the related obligations of the Trusts, net of any amortization of the related NIRs.
 This prior method of residual interest income recognition had approximated a level yield rate of residual interest income due to the continued addition of new securitizations.
 Since the Company had not securitized any Contracts since December 1998, this prior method would not have reflected the appropriate level yield and thus was refined during the second quarter of 2000.
 The effect of this refinement has been offset, in part, by the contraction of the Company's servicing portfolio.